smartshark/mecoSHARK/README.rst

 	Just change the "filename"-attribute to a location of your wish.

-Afterwards, you need to download sourcemeter_ and `sloccount <https://www.dwheeler.com/sloccount/>`_ and create the following structure:
+Afterwards, you need to download sourcemeter_ and create the following structure:

 Overall structure: